CleverTap/clevertap-android-sdk/templates/CTPUSHTEMPLATES.md

 * A silent notification channel with importance: `HIGH` is created every time on an interaction with the Rating, Manual Carousel, and Product Catalog templates with a silent sound file.
 This prevents the notification sound from playing when the notification is re-rendered.
 * The silent notification channel is deleted whenever the notification is dismissed or clicked.
 * For Android 11 and Android 12, please use images which are less than 100kb else notifications will not be rendered as advertised.
+* Due to Android 12 trampoline restrictions, the Input Box template with auto open of deeplink feature will fallback to simply raising the event for a reply.

 ## Image Specifications